Need HR support for your global team? Get fractional, on-demand help from senior HR experts for any country without the full-time cost.

 Boundless as the Employer of Record Finland that has established an entity specifically for the purposes of employing on behalf of customers, files all pertinent taxes and contributions as they relate to the compliant employment of an individual in Finland.

 We carefully choose employment lawyers or advisories to partner with in each country we operate in, including Finland.
-They ensure the Ireland employment contracts, and any other relevant documents required for new employees comply with the local jurisdiction.
-We have thorough discussions on specific norms such as payroll services, social protection, data protection, notice period or work-from-home regulations.
+They ensure the Finnish employment contracts and any other relevant documents required for new employees comply with the local jurisdiction.
+We have thorough discussions on specific norms such as payroll services, social protection, data protection, notice periods or work-from-home regulations.
 Whenever a potentially sensitive issue arises in Finland, our internal team contacts the relevant firm to ensure all steps are taken to resolve it promptly.

 The company remains responsible and informs employees of the day-to-day management of the people and teams that are employed through Boundless, including any disciplinary or performance issues.